Hey, Mr. Sessions: Policing is better without racism, violence

 That year, voters elected Richard Nixon president.
 Nixon had campaigned promising to impose law and order and ramp up policing.

-And here we are with another administration that campaigned on getting tough and taking America back when what the country needs are real solutions to the real problems we face.
+And here we are with another administration that campaigned on getting tough and taking America back, when what the country needs are real solutions to the real problems we face.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.